Awesome Travel Gadgets for an Island Getaway!

 6. Packing Cubes

-Something you’ll find yourself using for the rest of your travels for the rest of your life, packing cubes make living out of a suitcase so much easier!
-Not only do packing cubes make it easy to find certain items in your backpack or suitcase, but they also allow you to kit more into your luggage.
-By the way, compare using suitcase and backpacks for Tonga here!
+Something you’ll find yourself using for the rest of your travels for the rest of your life, packing cubes makes living out of a suitcase so much easier!
+Not only do packing cubes make it easy to find certain items in your backpack or suitcase, but they also allow you to put more into your luggage.

-Depending on where you’re travelling to, you might not have access to electricity but you will have access to sunlight – an average of 13 hours of it per day!
-Have a trusty back-up to charge your devices with a solar-powered battery pack, like the YOESOID Portable Solar Charger.
-What’s more, it’s waterproof, has a torch and even a compass should things get super serious!
+Depending on where you’re travelling to, you might not have access to electricity 100% of the time but you will have access to sunlight – an average of 13 hours of it per day!
+Have a trusty backup to charge your devices with a solar-powered charger, like Sunnybag’s Portable Solar Panels which effortlessly straps to the back of your day pack and connects straight to your device.
+Genius!

 8. Microfibre Travel Towel

 Microfibre towels are nothing new, but man, are they still amazing!
-Super compact, microfibre travel towels barely take any space in your backpack/suitcase.
+Super compact, microfibre travel towels barely take up any space in your backpack/suitcase.
 Plus, they are fast-drying meaning you don’t have to travel around with a smelly towel.
-While not an essential item for those staying in more upmarket resorts where towels are often provided, travel towels are essential for the budget traveller.
+While not an essential item for those staying in more upmarket resorts where towels are often provided, travel towels are essential for the budget traveller or frequent beach-goer.

 10. Travel Adapter

 Finally, while it might seem simple, a travel adapter has been a top travel gadget for decades!
-It hardly needs any introduction: they just enable you to charge your devices through the mains in Tonga.
-Check out our recommended travel adapters in the 8 Best Travel Adapters for Tonga.
+It hardly needs any introduction: they just enable you to charge your devices through the mains at your tropical destination.
+Check out our recommended travel adapters for Tonga, for instance, in the 5 Best Travel Adapters for Tonga.
+Otherwise, check out this Universal Travel Adapter for all countries!